-12 Housing supply for local authorities, DCLG, July 2018
+&lt;sup>12 Housing supply for local authorities, DCLG, July 2018

-13 Labour Market Claimant count experimental statistics, ONS, September 2018.
+&lt;sup>13 Labour Market Claimant count experimental statistics, ONS, September 2018.
 Proportion of working age people claiming Jobseeker's Allowance or work-seeker-related Universal Credit

-Analysis of average weekly earnings, ONS, September 2018 - July 2017 to July 2018 comparison proportion of people aged 60 and over that are affected by 'income deprivation' (26%) than the national average (21%) and significant concentrations of fuel poverty, which is estimated to affect 16% of households in the city17.
-Children looked after18.
+Analysis of average weekly earnings, ONS, September 2018 - July 2017 to July 2018 comparison proportion of people aged 60 and over that are affected by 'income deprivation' (26%) than the national average (21%) and significant concentrations of fuel poverty, which is estimated to affect 16% of households in the city.
+Children looked after.

-15 Child poverty basket of local indicators, Department for Education, 2014
+&lt;sup>15 Child poverty basket of local indicators, Department for Education, 2014

-16 End Child Poverty coalition, Child Poverty Map, November 2016.
+&lt;sup>16 End Child Poverty coalition, Child Poverty Map, November 2016.
 Nottingham City has the 9th highest percentage of children living in poverty nationally at 37%

-Health-related needs as captured by the GP patient survey19 in Nottinghamshire, remain marginally higher than the England average, with 53% reporting a long standing health condition, 11% feeling that they have problems doing 'usual activities' and 10% reporting a long-term mental health problem.
+Health-related needs as captured by the GP patient survey in Nottinghamshire, remain marginally higher than the England average, with 53% reporting a long standing health condition, 11% feeling that they have problems doing 'usual activities' and 10% reporting a long-term mental health problem.

-Educational attainment at 'Key Stage 2'20 has been steadily converging with the England average over the previous five years following sustained improvements in the City.
-Attainment at 'Key Stage 4'21, however, remains around 20% lower than the England average (64.2%) in Nottingham (50.6%), while attainment in the County (65.9%) remains marginally higher than the England average.
+Educational attainment at 'Key Stage 2' has been steadily converging with the England average over the previous five years following sustained improvements in the City.
+Attainment at 'Key Stage 4', however, remains around 20% lower than the England average (64.2%) in Nottingham (50.6%), while attainment in the County (65.9%) remains marginally higher than the England average.